 We have been led to believe that obesity is a disorder of some sort caused by a lack of self control or an excess.
 While one’s relationship with food is important, I find obesity to be more of a direct result of malnutrition.
 Sodas and candy bars are a fraction of the cost of a salad or even a piece of fruit often times.
 This makes it easier to make choices that are bad for ones’ health.

 When the body is not given the nutrient dense nourishment it needs, it learns to cling to whatever energy source it comes into contact with.
 The metabolism will adjust according to one’s intake.
 This is why people always seem to hit plateaus and gain the weight back after severe caloric restriction– the actual cause is not addressed.
-It doesn’t help when we’re told to simply “eat less” by health authorities and the media.
+It doesn’t help when we’re told to simply “eat less” by some health authorities and media sources.
 You don’t deserve food that tastes good– society’s standards suggest, “here, have this protein bar and go on your way.
 And by all means, you mustn’t eat anything with a significant amount of fat in it!”
 This mentality is unrealistic and ineffective.
 It is also detrimental because when the focus is on restricting calories, especially those from fat, we’re restricting our nutrients as well, which are actually necessary for fat loss!

 Do you think our paleolithic ancestors were counting their calories, tracking their fat intake or cutting themselves off at specific amounts when they were still hungry?
 Of course not!
 Though you won’t hear of an obesity epidemic that happened in cavemen or women.
 Of course, exercise played its role as well, but it’s been said that the shape you’re in is 20% exercise and 80% what you eat.
 Gyms are so densely available, if mere exercise was the answer to our problem, we’d have found it long ago.